Completing the FAFSA

 - FAFSA on the Web edits your application before you submit it, ensuring your data is ready to be processed.

-- Using a PIN replaces the need for your physical signature.
+- Using an FSA ID replaces the need for your physical signature.

 - You are provided with the opportunity to use the IRS Data Retrieval Tool which will transfer your federal income tax data directly onto the FAFSA for you ensuring accuracy.

-The FAFSA should be completed as soon as possible after January 1.
-If your or your parent’s taxes will not be completed before the March 1 deadline, the FAFSA can and should be completed and submitted using estimated tax information.
+The FAFSA should be completed as soon as possible after October 1.
+The FAFSA can and should be completed and submitted using 2016 tax information.
 You will receive priority consideration as an on-time applicant if the Department of Education receives your FAFSA by March 1.

 Find answers to most of your FAFSA questions at the Federal Student Aid help page.

 Looking for help with your FAFSA?
-Watch this tutorial for some help: Seven Easy Steps to the FAFSA: A Student's Guide to the Free Application for Federal Student Aid, courtesy of the University of California, Santa Barbara.
+Watch this tutorial for some help: FAFSA Overview Tutorial, courtesy of the University of California, Santa Barbara.

 Quick tips for filing your FAFSA